RocketDerp/lemmy_helper/README.md

 Lemmy social media, federated application

 This is an attempt to create a SvelteKit webapp for server operators to work directly with the PostgreSQL database tables.
 Work in progress / unstable project.
+Quick and dirty, proof of concept.

+# Discussion

 Lemmy social media community for this project: https://lemmy.ml/c/lemmy_helper

+# Intended to be safe way to operate a server

+It does read-only operations of the Lemmy database.

 # Download code and build project